 These antibiotics are effective in treating sinus infection but should only be taken according to what your doctor or physician has prescribed.
 Always follow their instructions to achieve the best results.

 The most common is Amoxicillin which is effective against most strains of bacteria.
-Other prescribed antibiotics for sinus infection include Cefaclor, Sulfamethoxazole, Azithromycin, Clarithromycin, and Loracarbef.
+Other prescription medicine for sinus infection include Cefaclor, Sulfamethoxazole, Azithromycin, Clarithromycin, and Loracarbef.

 Before you consider antibiotics, a sinus infection can be treated without leaving at home.
-Some of the home remedies to ease sinus pain include:
+Some of the home remedies to treat sinus infection without antibiotics include:

 Your doctor may prescribe you antibiotics if you are not relieved from initial treatments and have more concerning symptoms like worsening headache, fatigue, and sinus pain.
 The longer the symptoms last, the more likely you need an antibiotic.